Dissipative Optomechanics in High-Frequency Nanomechanical Resonators: Introduction

-Here, we demonstrate an optomechanical system operating in the sideband-resolved regime ($\Omega/\kappa \approx 10$) which displays both dissipative and dispersive optomechanical couplings.
-Our mechanical modes, operating at $\Omega/(2\pi) \approx \SI{5.5}{\GHz}$, represent a two-order-of-magnitude increase in frequency when compared to previous dissipative optomechanics devices~\cite{Li2009ReactiveWaveguides, Wu2014DissipativeSensor}.
-We assess the impacts of the mechanically mediated waveguide-cavity interaction by analyzing the acousto-optic transduction in our system, along with optically-induced modifications in the mechanical spectrum, i.e., dynamical backaction~\cite{Aspelmeyer2014CavityOptomechanics}.
-We compare our results with the well-known case of purely dispersive optomechanics and show striking differences, for instance, the dynamical backaction strength can be either enhanced or suppressed by controlling the interference between dissipative and dispersive contributions.
-Lastly, we perform coherent spectroscopy~\cite{Weis2010OptomechanicallyTransparency,Safavi-Naeini2011ElectromagneticallyOptomechanics} of our device and demonstrate, for the first time, optomechanically induced transparency with strong contributions from the dissipative component of the interaction.
+Here, we demonstrate an optomechanical system in the sideband-resolved regime ($\Omega/\kappa \approx 10$) which displays both dissipative and dispersive optomechanical couplings.
+Our mechanical modes, operating at $\Omega/(2\pi) \approx \SI{5.5}{\GHz}$, represent a two-order-of-magnitude increase in frequency when compared to previous dissipative optomechanics integrated devices~\cite{li_reactive_2009, wu_dissipative_2014}, making our device suitable for applications in the quantum regime such as the optical writing/reading of quantum information into phonons, and optomechanical ground-state cooling.
+The impact of the mechanically mediated waveguide-cavity interaction was assessed through the acousto-optic transduction in our system, and it displays remarkable signatures on the optomechanical cooling and heating of the mechanical modes, i.e., dynamical backaction~\cite{aspelmeyer_cavity_2014}.
+In fact, we show that dynamical backaction can be either enhanced or suppressed by controlling the interference between dissipative and dispersive contributions.
+The effects of dissipative scattering were also visualized, for the first time, on the optical spectrum through the phenomenon of optomechanically induced transparency~\cite{weis_optomechanically_2010,safavi-naeini_electromagnetically_2011}, adding another tool to control integrated tunable optical delays and classical/quantum memories.